gabrielbaye897-bit/pacman-school/README.md

-All student will have to pull his version in the folder /version_a_implementer you will have to comment your code with an explanation of what you did function you made, you use a list of the name of the variable (so i don't use variable that are undefine ) a folder containing all the dependencies (like lib you used ) and if possible a makefile so it's easyser to build make commit pla
+All student will have to pull his version in the folder /version_a_implementer you will have to
+-comment your code with an explanation of what you did function you made, you use a list of the name of the variable (so i don't use variable that are undefine ) -and a folder containing all the dependencies (like lib you used )

+make commit pls
+i'm the only one doing smth on this

-tanks for your participating !!!
+tanks for you to participate !!!